- DCN Tutorial

 If the hosts are connected point-to-point logically, then may have multiple intermediate devices.
 But the end hosts are unaware of underlying network and see each other as if they are connected directly.

-In contrast to point-to-point, in bus topology all device share single communication line or cable.
-All devices are connected to this shared line.
-Bus topology may have problem while more than one hosts sending data at the same time.
-Therefore, the bus topology either uses CSMA/CD technology or recognizes one host has Bus Master to solve the issue.
-It is one of the simple forms of networking where a failure of a device does not affect the others.
-But failure of the shared communication line make all other devices fail.
+In case of Bus topology, all devices share single communication line or cable.Bus topology may have problem while multiple hosts sending data at the same time.
+Therefore, Bus topology either uses CSMA/CD technology or recognizes one host as Bus Master to solve the issue.
+It is one of the simple forms of networking where a failure of a device does not affect the other devices.
+But failure of the shared communication line can make all other devices stop functioning.

 Both ends of the shared channel have line terminator.
 The data is sent in only one direction and as soon as it reaches the extreme end, the terminator removes the data from the line.

-As in bus topology, hub acts as single point of failure.
+As in Bus topology, hub acts as single point of failure.
 If hub fails, connectivity of all hosts to all other hosts fails.
-Every communication happens between hosts, goes through Hub only.Star topology is not expensive as to connect one more host, only one cable is required and configuration is simple.
+Every communication between hosts, takes place through only the hub.Star topology is not expensive as to connect one more host, only one cable is required and configuration is simple.

 In ring topology, each host machine connects to exactly two other machines, creating a circular network structure.
 When one host tries to communicate or send message to a host which is not adjacent to it, the data travels through all intermediate hosts.
-To connect one more host in the existing structure administrator may need only one more extra cable.
+To connect one more host in the existing structure, the administrator may need only one more extra cable.

-Failure of any host results in failure of the whole ring.Thus every connection in the ring is point of failure.
-There exists methods which employs one more backup ring.
+Failure of any host results in failure of the whole ring.Thus, every connection in the ring is a point of failure.
+There are methods which employ one more backup ring.

-In this type of topology, a host is connected to one or two or more than two hosts.This topology may have hosts having point-to-point connection to every other hosts or may also have hosts which are having point to point connection to few hosts only.
+In this type of topology, a host is connected to one or multiple hosts.This topology has hosts in point-to-point connection with every other host or may also have hosts which are in point-to-point connection to few hosts only.

-Also known as Hierarchical Topology is the most common form of network topology in use present day.This topology imitates as extended Star Topology and inherits properties of Bus topology.
+Also known as Hierarchical Topology, this is the most common form of network topology in use presently.This topology imitates as extended Star topology and inherits properties of bus topology.

-All neighboring hosts have point-to-point connection between them.
-Like bus topology, if the root goes down, the entire network suffers.
-Though it is not the single point of failure.
-Every connection serves as point of failure, failing of which divides the network into unreachable segment and so on.
+All neighboring hosts have point-to-point connection between them.Similar to the Bus topology, if the root goes down, then the entire network suffers even.though it is not the single point of failure.
+Every connection serves as point of failure, failing of which divides the network into unreachable segment.

-This topology connects all its hosts in a linear fashion.
-Similar to Ring topology, all hosts in this topology are connected to two hosts only, except the end hosts.
-That is if the end hosts in Daisy Chain are connected then it represents Ring topology.
+This topology connects all the hosts in a linear fashion.
+Similar to Ring topology, all hosts are connected to two hosts only, except the end hosts.Means, if the end hosts in daisy chain are connected then it represents Ring topology.

-Each link in Daisy chain topology represents single point of failure.
-Every link failure splits the network into two segment.Every intermediate host works as relay for its immediate hosts.
+Each link in daisy chain topology represents single point of failure.
+Every link failure splits the network into two segments.Every intermediate host works as relay for its immediate hosts.

-A network structure whose design contains more than one topology is said to be Hybrid Topology.
+A network structure whose design contains more than one topology is said to be hybrid topology.
 Hybrid topology inherits merits and demerits of all the incorporating topologies.

-The above picture represents an arbitrarily Hybrid topology.
-The combining topologies may contain attributes of Star, Ring, Bus and Daisy-chain topologies.
-Most WANs are connected by means of dual Ring topology and networks connected to them are mostly Star topology networks.
+The above picture represents an arbitrarily hybrid topology.
+The combining topologies may contain attributes of Star, Ring, Bus, and Daisy-chain topologies.
+Most WANs are connected by means of Dual-Ring topology and networks connected to them are mostly Star topology networks.
 Internet is the best example of largest Hybrid topology